Responsibilities and Powers of the Prince

 - He may also deny entrance or eject from Elysium any Kindred who he suspects may be planning, or is about to commit, a violation of the laws of Elysium.
 This can include denying entrance to those carrying weapons, for example.
 If the Kindred so banned refuses to leave, the Keeper of Elysium may expend one Temporary Status to strip him of one Permanent Status.
 This power may be used at any time through public pronouncement.

-Current Keeper of Elysium: Raphael Darby
+Current Keeper of Elysium: Harry McDowell

 Responsibilities and Powers of the Scourge